teracyhq-incubator/chef-cookbook-docker_compose/README.md

  application.
 The specified file names are passed to the `docker-compose` command in the order in which they appear in the list.

+- `remove_orphans` - Remove containers for services not defined in the Compose file

 #### Actions

 - `:up` - Create and start containers.